Brand Names: Somavert

 What are the possible side effects of pegvisomant (Somavert)?

-- dizziness; or
+- easy bruising; or

 What is the most important information I should know about pegvisomant (Somavert)?